joker23/WordWithFriendsCheat/README.md

 or you could just run the jar file.

-again I didn't really spend too much time on this but if you have any feature requests or update requests then you can email me at zhangksteven@gmail.com

 Instructions on how to use this program:

 - the top textfield is where you will enter in LOWERCASE letters (basically all the letters that you